- Attribution refers to the act of citation–i.e., the act of identifying the original source for a summary, paraphrase, or quote.

 |Whenever you answer yes to any of the following questions, then you must document the source. |

 But be careful: Avoid stringing together a list of sources and calling it a research paper.
 College instructors tend to be very critical of essays that read like laundry lists of loosely tied-together ideas.
-Connectedness is key; learning how to balance another writer’s words with your own requires patience, practice, and diligence in thinking-through multiple drafts of a document.
+Connectedness is key; learning how to balance another writer’s words with your own requires patience, practice, and diligence–and in thinking-through multiple drafts of a document.

 Is the information taken directly from another source?